-Over a period of time without a reboot, the screen display becomes sluggish to respond and contains patches of black and can become distorted until a reboot is performed.
+Over a period of time without a reboot, the screen display becomes sluggish to respond, may contain patches of black and can become distorted until a reboot is performed.

 For more information on updating the agent, please see:

-The Graphics Device Interface (GDI) is a core operating system component responsible for representing graphical objects on the screen display including the user interface of Webroot SecureAnywhere.
+The Graphics Device Interface (GDI) is a core operating system component responsible for representing graphical objects on the screen display including the user interface of the Webroot agent.
 Each running program that needs to show something on the screen consumes GDI objects.

 For more information on Windows GDI, see this article: Graphics Device Interface

 At this time we are not enabling comments on this article but please head over to our Product Discussion section to start the conversation.